 Most of the criteria provided herein are based on reviews of existing work related to modeling human behavior in responses to fires and other accident conditions in nuclear power plants.
-For example, most of the factors covered by the criteria were derived from reviews of selected fire analyses conducted as part of individual plant examination of external events (IPEEEs), the IPEEE summary report (NUREG-1742 [Ref.
+For example, most of the factors covered by the criteria were derived from reviews of selected fire analyses conducted as part of individual plant examinations of external events (IPEEEs), the IPEEE summary report (NUREG-1742, "Perspectives Gained From the Individual Plant Examination of External Events (IPEE) Program," Volumes 1 and 2, issued April 2002 [Ref.
 11]), previous reviews of fire-related operational events to identify important factors influencing human performance in fires [e.g., Refs.
 12-14], lessons learned from the development of human reliability analysis (HRA) criteria for use in the ongoing fire requantification studies jointly conducted by the NRC and the Electric Power Research Institute (EPRI) [Ref.
-15], general HRA methods such as Simplified Plant Analysis (ATHEANA) [Ref.
+15], general HRA methods such as Simplified Plant Analysis Risk-Human Reliability Analysis (SPAR-H) [Ref.
+16] and A Technique for Human Event Analysis (ATHEANA) [Ref.
 17], and information on operator response times and time response design criteria for safety-related operator actions [e.g., Refs.
 18 and 19].
 Examples of the general factors covered by the criteria (discussed in detail in Sections 3 and 4 of this report) include the availability of indications for the actions, environmental considerations, staffing and training, communications, availability of necessary equipment, and availability of procedures.

 While the importance of such factors is generally obvious, determining exactly how to implement and evaluate the factors can be somewhat less straightforward and subject to interpretation.
 For example, what should be covered by procedures appropriate for operator manual actions, and what type of training is appropriate?
-One of the main purposes of this document is to provide additional technical guidance related to the factors as a means to address the acceptability of post-fire manual actions from a deterministic approach.
+One of the main purposes of this document is to provide additional technical information related to the factors as a means to address the acceptability of postfire manual actions using a deterministic approach.

-This technical guidance is aimed at ensuring that operator manual actions are both feasible and reliable.
+This technical information is aimed at ensuring that operator manual actions are both feasible and reliable.
 Among the criteria provided herein is the need for time-authenticated demonstrations of the manual actions (involving actual execution of actions to the extent possible) and adequate time available to complete the actions before fire-induced consequences occur that would otherwise prevent achieving and maintaining hot shutdown.
-Showing, with a demonstration (as subsequently discussed in Sections 3 and 4), that actions meeting the criteria can be completed in the available time, documents the feasibility; however, additional issues must be considered to show that the actions can reliably be performed, by different crews, under the variety of conditions that could occur during a fire.
+Showing, with a demonstration (as subsequently discussed in Sections 3 and 4 of this report), that actions meeting the criteria can be completed in the available time, documents the feasibility; however, additional issues must be considered to show that the actions can reliably be performed, by different crews, under the variety of conditions that could occur during a fire.

-For example, factors that may not be able to be recreated in the demonstrations could cause further delay under actual fire conditions (i.e., the demonstration would likely fall short of actual fire situations).
+For example, fire factors which may not be possible to create for the demonstrations could cause further delay under actual fire conditions (i.e., the demonstration would likely fall short of actual fire situations).
 Hence, although a demonstration shows that a manual action can be performed within the necessary time, shortcomings of the demonstration may mean that under an actual fire situation, other possible delays not addressed by the demonstration may need to be accounted for.
 Furthermore, typical and expected variability between individuals and crews could lead to variations in operator performance (human-centered factors).
 Finally, variations in the characteristics of the fire and related plant conditions could alter the time available for the operator actions.